* twitter: @donnayford

-Donna Y. Ford, PhD, returned to The Ohio State University in August 2019 as a Distinguished Professor in the College of Education and Human Ecology.
-She is also a Faculty Affiliate with the Kirwan Institute.
+Donna Y. Ford, PhD, is a Distinguished Professor in the College of Education and Human Ecology the Ohio State University.
+She is also a Faculty Affiliate with the Kirwan Institute and the Center for Latin American Studies.
 Professor Ford is in the Department of Educational Studies, the Special Education Program.

 Professor Ford earned her Doctor of Philosophy degree in Urban Education (educational psychology) (1991), Masters of Education degree (counseling) (1988), and Bachelor of Arts degree in communications and Spanish (1984) from Cleveland State University.

 Professor Ford conducts research primarily in gifted education and culturally responsive/multicultural/urban education.
 Specifically, her work focuses on: (1) the achievement gap; (2) recruiting and retaining culturally different students in gifted education; (3) multicultural curriculum and instruction; (4) culturally competent teacher training and development; (5) African-American identity; and (6) African-American family involvement.
 She consults with school districts, and educational and legal organizations on such topics as gifted education under-representation and Advanced Placement, multicultural/urban education and counseling, and closing the achievement gap.